-Every person has a set of skills that they own and are known for.
-These are the skills that people come to you for, the ones you get recommended to, and the ones you enjoy doing.
-This list is equally matched with skills that you aren’t so gifted in.
-Don’t freak out, everyone has a weakness; not being a perfectionist is not a weakness but that’s a conversation for another day.
-Knowing what skills you are not strong in is a huge advantage when going after internships and jobs because these are the skills you can develop and hone.
+Every person has a unique set of skills, and because of your particular skill set, people may come to you for your expertise in certain areas, or you may be recommended for a project that utilizes your knowledge.
+This list of your strengths is equally matched with skills where you could use some improvement.
+Don’t freak out; everyone has a weakness and being the opposite of a perfectionist is not a weakness, but that’s a conversation for another day.
+Knowing which skills might not be your strong suit is a huge advantage when going after internships and jobs because these are the skills you can develop.

-With that being said, have experience and knowledge in your major.
+With that being said, it’s important to have relevant experience and knowledge within your major.
 If you don’t, an interviewer will question your dedication to that career path.
-There are plenty of computer science majors, English majors, even journalism majors.
+There are plenty of computer science majors, English majors and even journalism majors.
 Why are you important?
 What skills do you posses that a typical student in that major does not?
 Basically, why should someone hire you instead of someone else?

 You should always know your strengths, especially before any kind of interview.
 It seems like a lame, outdated question, but it’s an important one.
-Being able to recognize your strengths and weaknesses is difficult.
-Make sure you’re up front about your strengths, but especially your weaknesses.
-Knowing your strengths is just as important, if not more, than knowing your weaknesses.
+Being able to recognize your strengths and weaknesses is difficult, but make sure you’re up front about them because knowing your strengths is just as, if not more, important than knowing your weaknesses.

 Everyone has weaknesses.
 Your weaknesses aren’t necessarily a bad thing.
-Your weakness could be you take on too many tasks, or you don’t know how to ask for help.
-Or it could be something simple like not knowing the basics on Photoshop.
-Letting a future employer or interviewer know what your weaknesses are shows them that you’re confident in your abilities, but also that you are able to recognize what you aren’t good in.
-If you are willing to learn, they will be more than willing to help you.
-One of my weaknesses is that I take on too much, but in response to that I’m very skilled in organization.
-These two balance each other out, but I also let my old supervisor know.
-In response, she made sure to keep an updated Google document of my assignments and due dates so I could keep a schedule and list of all my assignments.
+Your weakness could be that you take on too many tasks or that you don’t know how to ask for help.
+It could also be something simple like not knowing the basics of Photoshop.
+Letting a future employer or interviewer know what your weaknesses are shows them that you’re confident in your abilities, but that you’re able to recognize what you aren’t good at as well.
+If you’re willing to learn, they will be more willing to help you.
+One of my weaknesses is that I take on too much, but in response to that weakness, I showcase my tremendous organizational skills.
+The strength may seem to make up for the weakness, but I still shared both qualities with my old supervisor.
+In response, she made sure to keep an updated Google document of my assignments and due dates so I could keep a schedule of all of my assignments.
 An employer or supervisor will not look down upon you because you have weaknesses.
-Instead they will try to accommodate or work through them with you.
-In the end, you could gain a new skill and they could gain a new organizational tool.
+Instead, they will try to accommodate or work through them with you.
+In the end, you could gain a new skill, and they could gain a new organizational tool.

-How to know what your skills are and what aren’t: you just know.
-If you have trouble editing video, but are able to edit audio easily, your skill is audio editing and you aren’t as skilled in video editing.
-If you have difficulty doing one thing or are never able to complete a specific project or task fully, that is what you are not skilled in.
-Having weaknesses or things you aren’t skilled in are not the end of the world.
-Knowing what these are will help you in the long run.
+Although it may be more difficult to come to terms with weaknesses than with strengths, you know where your skill set lies and where it doesn’t.
+If you have trouble editing video but are able to edit audio easily, your skill is audio editing and you aren’t as skilled in video editing.
+If you have difficulty doing one thing or are never able to complete a specific project or task fully, that is a skill that you can better develop.
+Having weaknesses is not the end of the world and recognizing them will help you in the long run.
 You now know what areas you need to work on and gain more experience in.
-You can take an internship that relates to your major and ask for a task or assignment with a skill you aren’t strong in.
+You can take an internship that relates to your major and ask for a task or assignment to better improve upon a certain skill.
 Your supervisor will work alongside you so you can learn and gain experience.
 You won’t learn anything or get better without practice.

 Keep a mental list, or make an actual list.
-Know what your skills are and what they aren’t, this will benefit you in the long run with any internships or jobs, trust me.
-Part of being an adult and a professional is knowing what these are, but also knowing that you have control over what these are.
-Whether you’re a student intern or you have a full-time job, you will always be learning, gaining new skills, and practicing.
+Know what your skills are and what they aren’t; this will benefit you in the long run with any internships or jobs, trust me.
+Part of being an adult and a professional is understanding your capabilities and knowing that you control how you move forward with your skills (or lack thereof).
+Whether you’re a student intern or you have a full-time job, you will always be learning, gaining new skills and practicing.